JiahuaWU/ada2019/README.md

 10.12

-- build and test the correlationship between food and disease occurance on the level of countries(regions)
+- build and test the correlation between food and disease occurance on the level of countries(regions)
 - train classification model to predict flavors of recipes based on ingredients inputs.
-- train regression model to predict nutritions of recipes based on ingredients and cooking method.
+- train regression model to predict nutritions of recipes based on ingredients and cooking methods.
 - NLP processing for recipe instructions and ingredients to find similarities between different recipes and cluster them.
 It is also possible to establish recommendation system based on recipe similiarity.
 - implement recommendation system based on matrix factorization.